CCT2P2/Database/README.md

   COMMUNITY_IDs   INT\[\]                                                       Array of communities (FK to communities.id) ADMIN           BOOL      NOT NULL.
-DEFAULT FALSE                             ADMIN FLAG TAGS            INT\[\]                                                       Array of tags for content recommendation
+DEFAULT FALSE                             ADMIN FLAG TAGS            INT\[\]                                                       Array of tags for content recommendation DISPLAY_NAME    TEXT                                                          The display name of the user.
+Optional DESCRIPTION     TEXT                                                          The description of the user.
+Optional
   ```

 ## 3.3 Posts